Using Evaluation – Strategies and Capacity Courses

 Instructor: John Bryson, PhD

-Description: The world is often a muddled, complicated, dynamic place in which it seems as if everything connects to everything else – and that is the problem!
-The connections can be problematic because – while we know things are connected – sometimes we do not know how, or else there are so many connections we cannot comprehend them all.
+Description: The world is often a muddled, complicated, dynamic place in which it seems as if everything connects to everything else–and that is the problem!
+The connections can be problematic because, while we know things are connected, sometimes we do not know how, or else there are so many connections we cannot comprehend them all.
 Alternatively, we may not realize how connected things are and our actions lead to unforeseen and unhappy consequences.
-Either way, we would benefit from an approach to strategizing, problem solving, conflict management, and evaluation that helps us understand just how connected the world is, what the effects of those connections are, and what might be done to change some of the connections and their effects.
+Either way, we would benefit from an approach that helps us strategize, problem solve, manage conflict, and design evaluations that help us understand how connected the world is, what the effects of those connections are, and what might be done to change some of the connections and their effects.

 When can mapping help?
 There are a number of situations that are tailor-made for mapping.
 Mapping is particularly useful when:

-- it is vital that a situation be understood better as a prelude to any action
+- When it is vital that a situation be understood better as a prelude to any action

 These situations are not meant to be mutually exclusive.
-Often they will overlap in practice.
-In addition, mapping is very helpful for creating business models (that link competencies and distinctive competencies to mission, goals, and critical success factors) and Balanced Scorecards (which are more useful for strategy implementation than for strategy formulation).
-AOSMs are related to logic models, as both are word-and-arrow diagrams, but are more tied to goals, strategies, and actions and are more careful about articulating causal connections.
+Often they overlap in practice.
+In addition, mapping is very helpful for creating business models and balanced scorecards and dashboards.
+Visual strategy maps are related to logic models, as both are word-and-arrow diagrams, but are more tied to goals, strategies, and actions and are more careful about articulating causal connections.

 Objectives: (Strategy Mapping)

 At the end of the course, participants will: